Why Stories Matter

 Stories make reading worth the effort.

-Yet the read-aloud is not a remedial tool.
+Reading aloud is not a remedial tool.
 It is a cultural one.

 In these moments, reading is not a test.
 It is a shared act.